privacyguides/privacyguides.org/docs/passwords.en.md

 !!! info

-    Built-in password managers in software like browsers and operating systems can be hit or miss.
-The advantage of a built-in password manager is good integration with the software, but you should make sure you're comfortable with the privacy/security features it offers.
+    Built-in password managers in software like browsers and operating systems are sometimes not as good as dedicated password manager software.
+The advantage of a built-in password manager is good integration with the software, but it can often be very simple and lack privacy and security features standalone offerings have.

     For example, the password manager in Microsoft Edge doesn't offer E2EE at all.
 Google's password manager has [optional](https://support.google.com/accounts/answer/11350823) E2EE, and [Apple's](https://support.apple.com/en-us/HT202303) offers E2EE by default.